garyzhubc/STAT406-2017/Lecture4/README.md

 Estimating MSPE with CV when the model was built using the data
 ---------------------------------------------------------------

+Last week we learned that one needs to be careful when using cross-validation (in any of its flavours--leave one out, K-fold, etc.) Misuse of cross-validation is, unfortunately, not unusual.
+For [one example](https://doi.org/10.1073/pnas.102102699) see:

+> Ambroise, C. and McLachlan, G.J.
+(2002).
+Selection bias in gene extraction on the basis of microarray gene-expression data, PNAS, 2002, 99 (10), 6562-6566.
+DOI: 10.1073/pnas.102102699

-We learned last week that one needs to be careful when using cross-validation (in any of its flavours--leave one out, K-fold, etc.) In particular, one needs to repeat (in every fold) **everything** that was done with the training set (selecting variables, looking at pairwise correlations, AIC values, etc.)
+In particular, for every fold one needs to repeat **everything** that was done with the training set (selecting variables, looking at pairwise correlations, AIC values, etc.)

 Correlated covariates
 ---------------------